I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-Simon Fraser holds the distinction of being the last person in Britain to be executed by beheading, although it’s a good bet he would have preferred someone else already held that honour.
+Simon Fraser holds the distinction of being the last person in Britain to be executed by beheading, although it’s a good bet he would have preferred that someone else already held the honour.

 - “The Last Highlander: Scotland’s Most Notorious Clan-Chief, Rebel and Double-Agent.”

 - Rab Houston, BBC History, August 22, 2012.

 - “Simon Fraser, 11th Lord Lovat.”
 Undiscovered Scotland, undated.